West Coast and Northeast brace for snow and dangerous road conditions as more storms lash US | KRDO

 Dangerous to 'impossible' travel

-Snow and wind will combine in the Sierra Nevada mountains to create blizzard conditions and make travel “very dangerous to impossible,” the National Weather Service warned.
+Snow and wind will combine in the Sierra Nevada to create blizzard conditions and make travel "very dangerous to impossible," the weather service warned.

-“If you plan to travel by road at elevations above 1,000 feet through West Coast states, be prepared for rapidly changing conditions and have winter driving supplies,” the National Weather Service warned.
+"If you plan to travel by road at elevations above 1,000 feet through West Coast states, be prepared for rapidly changing conditions and have winter driving supplies," the service said.

 Interstate 80 at the California-Nevada state line was closed Monday night due to whiteout conditions.

-“Travel could be impossible with near zero visibility at times through early Wednesday morning.
+"Travel could be impossible with near zero visibility at times through early Wednesday morning.
 Strong winds could cause tree damage and power outages.
-If you risk travel you could become stranded in vehicles for hours,” the National Weather Service office in Reno said.
+If you risk travel you could become stranded in vehicles for hours," the weather service office in Reno said.

-California Highway Patrol in Truckee tweeted that “TRAVEL IS HIGHLY DISCOURAGED,” telling drivers to expect long delays, high winds, zero visibility.
+California Highway Patrol in Truckee tweeted that "TRAVEL IS HIGHLY DISCOURAGED," telling drivers to expect long delays, high winds and zero visibility.

 In Oregon, a section of the 5 Freeway was closed, with the weather service there warning that patchy blowing snow could significantly reduce visibility.